eonist/Research/swift/operations/Switch.md

 }
 ```

-//You can use the is and as operators in a switch statement’s cases to discover the specific type of a constant or variable that is known only to be of type Any or AnyObject.
+// You can use the is and as operators in a switch statement’s cases to discover the specific type of a constant or variable that is known only to be of type Any or AnyObject.
 The example below iterates over the items in the things array and queries the type of each item with a switch statement.
 Several of the switch statement’s cases bind their matched value to a constant of the specified type to enable its value to be printed:

 ```swift